FreeSource-Code/Spotify-Free-Version/README.md

 This project is made for learning frontend development and understanding how a music streaming app like Spotify works.
 It helps beginners practice JavaScript, UI design, and API integration.

+## ⚠️ Limitations

+- This is NOT an official Spotify app
+- Only free / demo music is used
+- No premium or copyrighted streaming
+- Made only for educational purposes

 ## ⚙️ How It Works

 1. User opens the app